cs2103aug2015-w13-4j/main/User-Guide.md

 # For Power Users - Extra feature
 This would allow users to be able to search for specific tasks and their information(deadlines)
 ### Power Search
-User do searches by add keywords to command "list|ls", existing tasks with the given keyword or keywords will be shown in the result window
+User do searches by add keywords to command `list|ls`, existing tasks with the given keyword or keywords will be shown in the result window

 # Cheatsheet
 Command | Description